 Your research proposal must be written in English.
-The page count does not need to include any bibliography or brief footnotes.
+The page count does not include any bibliography or brief footnotes.

 Your statement should explain your motivation for applying for the course at Oxford, your intended relevant experience and education, and the specific areas that interest you and/or you intend to specialise in.

-You do not need to provide a very detailed research proposal, only a brief indication of the area in which you wish to carry out your research and relevant supervisor(s) and/or group(s).
-This may be quite specific, but need not be if you have not decided on your preferred supervisor or project.
+You should include an indication of the area in which you wish to carry out your research and relevant supervisor(s) and/or group(s).
 Please indicate if you have a preference for specific projects and if you have previous experience in related areas.